 Noise and birds

-There are a number of research groups investigating wind energy in Brazil, including at the federal universities of Ceará (UFC), Santa Catarina (UFSC), and Rio Grande do Sul (UFRGS), as well as the University of São Paulo (USP).
+A number of research groups are investigating wind energy in Brazil, including at the federal universities of Ceará (UFC), Santa Catarina (UFSC), and Rio Grande do Sul (UFRGS), as well as at the University of São Paulo (USP).
 The Poli Wind group was formed by four researchers at the USP Polytechnic School in 2016, among them postdoctoral researcher Joseph Youssif Saab Jr., head of the mechanical engineering course at the Mauá Institute of Technology.
 Saab has applied for a patent for a quieter turbine blade design, which represents a genuine Brazilian contribution to the development of wind turbine technology.
 “Noise is a real problem for those who live near wind farms.
-It’s like having an airplane flying over your house 24 hours a day.
-And the noise will only get worse as wind turbines get bigger,” says the researcher.
+It’s like having an airplane flying over your house 24 hours a day, and the noise will only get worse as wind turbines get bigger,” says the researcher.
 The group is looking for manufacturers willing to test the new airfoil design.

 Another innovative approach that could potentially reduce operational costs is being developed by Eolic Future Tecnologia, based in São José dos Campos.
 The project, funded by the FAPESP Technological Innovation in Small Businesses (PIPE) program, is designing a wind turbine with a horizontal rotor axis, as is normally used in wind farms, but with a difference: the nacelle—the part that holds the generator—is located at the base of the tower, instead of its usual position at the top.

 The Global Wind Energy Council, an international forum representing the sector, reported that in 2017, global wind power capacity grew by 52 GW to a total of 539 GW.
 The projected global capacity for 2022 is 840 GW.
-Brazil is the eighth largest wind power generator in the world and accounts for 2% of global production.
-The country has 568 wind farms that are comprised of more than 7,000 wind turbines, according to 2017 data from ABEEólica.
-Based on new contracts that have already been agreed, national capacity will reach 17.6 GW in 2022.
+Brazil is the eighth-largest wind power generator in the world and accounts for 2% of global production.
+The country has 568 wind farms that comprise more than 7,000 wind turbines according to 2017 data from ABEEólica.
+Based on new contracts that have already been agreed upon, national capacity will reach 17.6 GW in 2022.

 Elbia Gannoum estimates that wind power will be the most sold energy source at energy auctions promoted by ANEEL over the coming years.
 This is helped by the fact that wind power has become competitively priced in Brazil, at a cost of R$90 per MWh.
 At the last auction in April 2018, hydroelectric power was priced at R$198 per MWh.